 I applied for the [Job Title] role on [date] and wanted to follow up to confirm you received my application.

-I’m particularly excited about [specific aspect of the role or company] and believe my experience in [relevant area] aligns well.
+I’m particularly excited about [specific aspect of the role or company] and believe my experience in [relevant area] fits well.

 Happy to provide any additional information.
 Looking forward to hearing from you.